Lelsey159/Pass_Locker/README.md

 > [Lesley Hope]

 ### Description
-Pass_Lockerr is a terminal based python application that allows users to store their details that is their usernames and passwords of their various accounts.
+Pass_Locker is a terminal based python application that allows users to store their details that is their usernames and passwords of their various accounts.

 ### User Stories